tuhinpaul/calculator/README.md

 Pre-order traversal of the above tokens will give you a tree, which you can then evaluate using a post-order traversal.

+#### Logging Layer
+Java provides with Logging service with seven severity levels.
+What I did in AppLogger.java is to assign the same log directory/filename, and log format for handling all logs.
+I added three methods to the AppLogger class: info(), error(), and debug().
+These methods pertain to the Log levels mentioned in the specification.
+However, I marked them deprecated because, it would be better to get a java.util.logging.Logger by calling AppLogger.getAppLogger() and then to call appropriate logging method on the java.util.logging.Logger instance.

 ##Notes for further improvement

 ### Cleaning up token tree